Thamma: Marketing

 The film's first look posters were released on 18 August 2025.
 The film's teaser titled World Of Thamma was released on 19 August 2025.
 The film's trailer was launched at an event at Bandra Fort, Mumbai on 26 September 2025.
 It received criticism from viewers for its humour being derivative and repetitive, but Dhawan's cameo received praise.

 Release

 Theatrical

 The film was released worldwide on 21 October 2025, coinciding with Diwali, in standard, IMAX, 4DX and D-Box formats.

+Home media

+The film began streaming on Amazon Prime Video from 16 December 2025.

 Distribution

 The film was distributed by PVR Inox Pictures in India and Yash Raj Films internationally.

 Reception

 Box office

+The film was released on 21 October 2025.

-As of 18 November 2025, Thamma has grossed ₹147.14 crore domestically and ₹21.94 crore overseas for a worldwide gross of ₹169.08 crore.
+It grossed ₹147.81 crore domestically and ₹21.94 crore overseas for a worldwide gross of ₹169.75 crore.

-Critical Reception
+Critical reception

-Thamma received mixed reviews from critics.
-On the review aggregator website Rotten Tomatoes, 40% of 10 critics' reviews are positive, with an average rating of 5.3/10.
+Thamma received mixed reviews from critics who criticised its humour, script, Climax and lack of horror as compared to previous one but praised for its music and visuals.
+On the review aggregator website Rotten Tomatoes, 36% of 11 critics' reviews are positive, with an average rating of 5.3/10.

 A critic for Bollywood Hungama rated the film 4 stars out of 5 and wrote "On the whole, THAMMA is a well-packaged entertainer that reinforces why the Maddock Horror Comedy Universe continues to be a franchise worth tracking.
 At the box office, the winning combination of its genre appeal, brand value, and the extended Diwali weekend is bound to translate into strong collections."
 Rishabh Suri of Hindustan Times rated the film 3.5 stars out of 5 and wrote "Overall, Thamma feels less like another franchise instalment and more like the moment the MHCU truly finds its rhythm.
 It blends humour, and heart with surprising confidence, leaving you curious about what’s next...and for once, that curiosity feels well-earned."
-Dhaval Roy of The Times Of India rated the film 3.5 stars out of 5 and wrote "Thamma ends on a thrilling note, teasing the next chapter of the horror-comedy universe.
+Dhaval Roy of The Times of India rated the film 3.5 stars out of 5 and wrote "Thamma ends on a thrilling note, teasing the next chapter of the horror-comedy universe.
 With its engaging humour, strong performances, slick visuals, and inventive VFX, it's a thoroughly entertaining watch-and one that keeps the Stree universe alive and kicking."